dragonflypl/web-wiki/angular-performance.md

 ### $watch strategies

 - by reference (good) using `!==` (angular's default)
 - by value (bad) using `angular.copy` (creates deep copy) - can have memory / performance implications
-- watching collection content (ugly, but needed sometimes)
+- watching collection content (ugly, but needed sometimes) with `$watchCollection`.
+Notifies about changes in collection (add/removal/replacement)

+Also there's helper `$watchGroup`.

 > git checkout 06-watch-strategies-strict-non-strict